What Is TIN Matching

 TIN matching is a service implemented by the IRS that allows a 1099 filer to check the TIN (Taxpayer Identification Number) with a specific name to ensure that there is a match for it in the IRS database.
 This process helps filers avoid IRS penalties and B-Notices for missing TINs or incorrect Name/TIN combinations.

 The IRS created TIN matching to increase compliance and to reduce the costs associated with sending notices and the additional processing.

-Note: TIN Matching is currently only available for 1099 forms.
+TIN Matching is currently only available for 1099 forms.
 TIN Matching is not consistent with W-2 or 1095 filing results due to being sent through different transmission systems.

 The purpose of the TIN matching service is to provide a list of errors (not corrections) that the IRS finds in the records submitted.
 The TIN matching service does not, in any way, modify any data within your Yearli program.

 You will need to read the report once available, verify the information with your recipients, and manually make any necessary changes to records prior to submitting forms.